-To import a backup archive
+Import a backup archive

-- Login to the Comodo Dome Firewall administrative interface from the computer in which the backup is stored - Open the Backup interface by clicking 'System' > 'Backup' from the left hand side navigation. - Ensure that the Backup tab is open.
+- Login to Dome Firewall from the computer on which the backup is stored - Click 'System' > 'Backup' in the left-hand navigation. - Ensure that the 'Backup' tab is open.

 - Click 'Browse' next to File under 'Import backup archive', navigate to the location where the backup is stored, select the backup and click 'Open' in the 'Choose file to Upload' dialog. - Enter a short description or remark for the imported backup in the 'Remark' text box.
-This description will appear in the 'Remark' column in the list of backup archives.

-Click 'Import' to save the backup archive in the virtual appliance.
+This description will appear in the 'Remark' column in the list of backup archives. - Click 'Import' to save the backup archive in the virtual appliance.

 On completion of import operation, the backup archive will be added to the list of backup archives under Backup Sets and will be available for restoring and rolling back the virtual appliance to the respective time point.
+See Roll

-See Rolling Back the virtual appliance to a Previous Time Point for more details on this.
+Back the Virtual Appliance to a Previous Time Point for more details on this.

-Roll Back the Virtual Appliance to a Previous Time Point 4.9.6
+4.8.6 Roll Back the Virtual Appliance to a Previous Time Point